How to Transition from Retail Trading to Prop Firm Trading

 Fundamental Analysis Skills

 While technical analysis is important, prop firms also value traders with strong fundamental analysis skills.
-Knowing how to analyze economic data, company financials, and industry trends can provide valuable insights for making trading decisions.
+Knowing how to analyze economic data, company financials, and industry trends can provide useful insights for making trading decisions.

 Risk Management Skills